Camden County, New Jersey: Colleges and universities

 Rutgers University-Camden is located in the downtown/waterfront district of Camden, and dates back to 1926 with the founding of the South Jersey Law School.

 Rutgers School of Law–Camden is one of two campuses of Rutgers Law School, the other being in Newark.

 The Rowan-Virtua School of Osteopathic Medicine is located in Stratford and dates to 1976.
 It is the state's only osteopathic medical school and was South Jersey's first four-year college of medicine.

 The Cooper Medical School of Rowan University is located in the downtown/university district of Camden.
 Established as a four-year medical school in 1975, the relationship with Rowan University was formed in 2008.

-Rutgers Biomedical and Health Sciences has a campus in Stratford which hosts its dental school and school of public health.
+Rutgers Health has a campus in Stratford which hosts its dental school and school of public health.

 Rowan University at Camden is located on Cooper Street in Camden and offers undergraduate and graduate degrees.

 Camden County College is a two-year public community college serving students from Camden County.
 The school has campuses in Blackwood, Camden and Cherry Hill, and was founded in 1967.